 The nurses will help you get out of bed and move around a little on the day of the surgery.
 You may start physical therapy while you are in the hospital and after you go home.

 Most people go home from the hospital in 2 to 3 days.
-You will need to see your provider for a follow-up visit in 7 to 10 days.
+You will need to see your surgeon for a follow-up visit in 7 to 10 days.

 Healing time depends on how much tissue was removed.